Cargill/splinter-docs/docs/0.5/tutorials/using_the_admin_ui.md

    Otherwise, an error displays so you can correct the information and resubmit it.

-5. Click the pink **+** icon at the bottom of the form to add another service form, then enter the service information for the beta node.
+5. Click the **Add Service** button at the top of the form to add another service, then enter the service information for the beta node.

    | Item | Value |
    |------|-------|